-At Emmaville we currently have five children who have an Educational Health and Care Plan and a number of pupils who are monitored on the SEND register.
+At Emmaville, we currently have 13 children who have an Educational Health Care Plan, 2 awaiting a decision from an EHCP request and 2 children who are currently being assessed by the Educational Psychologist with a view to requesting an EHCP.
+We also have three children with a Health Care Plan and a number of pupils who are monitored on the SEND register.
 We have experience of supporting children and young people with a range of needs.
+Deborah Mackay regularly updates the SEND register and she works with the staff and outside agencies to agree the relevant interventions to support the pupils.